Please screenshot this page and send it to info@mim-essay.com

 What This Essay Is Really About

-This essay explains why you need an MBA now and why Oxford is the right place for your growth.
-Oxford wants to see clarity, purpose, and an understanding of what makes their program unique.
+This part of the application explains why you need an MBA now and why Oxford is the right place for your development.

 What Oxford Looks For

-• Why the MBA is necessary at this point
+• Why an MBA is necessary at this stage

 • Clear short-term and long-term goals